LuYF-Lemon-love/susu-transformers-docs/docs/source/en/perf_train_gpu_one.md

 2. `adamw_bnb_8bit` is also available in Trainer, but a third-party integration is provided below for demonstration.

 For comparison, for a 3B-parameter model, like “google-t5/t5-3b”:
-* A standard AdamW optimizer will need 24GB of GPU memory because it uses 8 bytes for each parameter (8*3 => 24GB)
+* A standard AdamW optimizer will need **24GB** of GPU memory because it uses 8 bytes for each parameter (8*3 => 24GB)
-* Adafactor optimizer will need more than 12GB.
+* Adafactor optimizer will need **more than 12GB**.
 It uses slightly more than 4 bytes for each parameter, so 4*3 and then some extra.
-* 8bit BNB quantized optimizer will use only (2*3) 6GB if all optimizer states are quantized.
+* 8bit BNB quantized optimizer will use **only (2*3) 6GB** if all optimizer states are quantized.

 ### Adafactor

-Adafactor doesn't store rolling averages for each element in weight matrices.
-Instead, it keeps aggregated information (sums of rolling averages row- and column-wise), significantly reducing its footprint.
-However, compared to Adam, Adafactor may have slower convergence in certain cases.
+**Adafactor doesn't store rolling averages for each element in weight matrices.** Instead, it keeps aggregated information (sums of rolling averages row- and column-wise), significantly reducing its footprint. **However, compared to Adam, Adafactor may have slower convergence in certain cases.**

 You can switch to Adafactor by setting `optim="adafactor"` in [`TrainingArguments`]: